 However, there would be a niche market in Ireland, for these more potent opioid analgesics in pill form, but it is still relatively small and they would not be widely available on the black market as yet.
 This again may be due to the reluctance of GP's in Ireland to adhere to the same prescribing practices as the USA, where pharmaceutical giants Purdue has, arguably, been the author of the Oxy pain-pill addiction explosion.
 IV opiate users would be the main market for illicit oxycodone pills in Ireland.

 In the USA, Oxycontin's licensees Purdue are currently being sanctioned by the FDA and are the subject of litigation, for quite incredibly, marketing Oxycontin as a non-addictive opioid painkiller.
 Recently, they have come up with a non-crush-able and therefore less 'attractive' version of their popular sustained release painkiller, although their instant release and therefore non-crush-able version, has been prescribed here in Ireland, under the brand-name, Oxynorm.
-Oxycodone is prescribed in Ireland, usually in palliative care but hydrocodone, which is less potent than oxycodone and the active ingredient in Vicodin, Lortab, etc. is not usually available on prescription in Ireland or the UK.
+Oxycodone is prescribed in Ireland, usually in palliative care but Hydrocodone, the active ingredient in Vicodin, Lortab, etc. is not usually available on prescription in Ireland or the UK.

 Over the Counter

 Over the counter (OTC), non-prescription medicine is also a popular source for those seeking legal highs.
 Low dose codeine preparations are popular with abusers, although with 500 mgs of acetaminophen/paracetamol being a legal requirement to be included in these preparations, abusers can risk serious liver damage or even death, in exceeding the recommended dose.